Antonello – Multispectral Imaging (MSI) System for Art and Archaeology

 Download this page as a pdf Multispectral Imaging System - Antonello (9 downloads)

 Conservators and art historians need non-invasive methodologies to identify and map pigments on works of art and archaeology.
 These tools allow them to select appropriate conservation procedures, acquire information on the workshop practices, distinguish original sections from inpaints and to enhance visualization of faded pigments and inks.

-Antonello is a simple system composed of 18 bandpass filters and a full spectrum DSLR camera, covering the 400-925 nm spectral range.
-Using a DSLR camera rather than a monochromatic scientific camera has the advantage that the same camera can be used for other technical photographic methods, making the overall imaging equipment lighter, compact and affordable.
+Antonello is a simple system composed of 18 bandpass filters and a digital camera, covering the 400-925 nm spectral range.
+Using a digital camera rather than a monochromatic scientific dedicated camera has the advantage that the same camera can be used for other technical photographic methods, making the overall imaging equipment lighter, compact and affordable.